agarrigu/relative/README.md

 A ~game~ interactive audio visual square moving experience about music, built with Rust and Simple DirectMedia Layer.
-Used as an exuse to learn Rust, digital audio and SDL2 during my [Recurse Center](https://www.recurse.com) batch, the premise of the game is to solve puzzles using relative pitch, as opposed to most music games, where rhythm is used.
+Used as an excuse to learn Rust, digital audio and SDL2 during my [Recurse Center](https://www.recurse.com) batch, the premise of the game is to solve puzzles using relative pitch, as opposed to most music games, where rhythm is used.

-There is no deffinite design yet, just a bunch of systems interacting with each other making notes happen.
+There is no definitive design yet, just a bunch of systems interacting with each other making notes happen.
 The only available level is won by moving the avatar to y position 300, not very fun.

-### Setting up the Development Enviroment:
+### Setting up the Development Environment:

 This has been tested only in Debian Testing (Bookworm), though it should work most distros.